CloudNcodeInc/EncodeBox/README.rst

     * Copy the output files to the remote streaming server
 * The periodic cleanup task_ remove completed files older than 7 days

-The "extra" available features are:
+Some "extra" are also available to help developers:

 * The test API_ server to collect progress of the transcoding tasks_ for debugging purposes.
 * The test API_ client reporting the progress of the transcoding tasks_ by calling the test API_ server.

-The "core" missing features are:
+Some "core" features are also not yet implemented:

 * The watch-folder does not revoke_/relaunch tasks_ if the input files are removed or updated during transcoding (issue #13)